laptop/desktop viewing recommended

 Yun Hyong-keun, 1976

-One of my closest friends-in a letter she wrote to me for my ninetheenth birthday-told me that she seeks lasting things, my friendship with her being one of them.
-Many seasons have passed since this conversation, yet my mind often returns to this conversation.
+One of my closest friends, in a letter she wrote to me for my nineteenth birthday, told me that she seeks lasting things—my friendship with her being one of them.
+Many seasons have passed since this letter, yet my mind often returns to her words.

-This website shapeshifted quite a few times.
-It began as my high school portfolio, with self-portraits in oil and mixed media works, then became my photography blog, and now something else.
-This space transformed catering to my everchanging curiosities, yet in many ways served to archive all that I was absorbing and digesting.
-Besides all that I couldn’t commit myself to—from typefaces to the medium of expression—my curiosity, imagination, and the desire for a space of gathering and connection stayed true.
-These are the lasting things I seek.
+This website transformed catering to my everchanging curiosities, yet in many ways served to archive all that I was absorbing and digesting.
+Though the site went through constant change, my appreciation of curiosity and in-betweenness and desire for a space of gathering and connection stayed true throughout.
+These are the lasting things I seek—in art and in people.
 Every iteration of this website was made with love and curiosity and executed with honesty, playfulness, and new learnings.

-My hope is that this space serves to continue the flow, allowing me to circle back my learnings to the world that I have learned so much from.
-At the moment, I just need the bare skeleton that will host various ideas that are arising, sinking in, and going through me.
-So here is my work in progress.
+I hope this space continues to serve this flow, allowing me to circle back my learnings to the world I have learned so much from.
+This space will house various ideas that are arising, sinking, and passing through me—in the hopes they will last.

 first written: July 2022